Cordyceps Militaris Mushroom

-First off, to get the real wild Cordyceps, meaning the actual parasitic fungus on the insects, you’re going to be paying a lot.
-As these must be collected by hand, from high altitudes in Tibet and surrounding areas if you’re not paying large amounts of money you are not getting the real thing.
-In fact, wild Cordyceps are the most expensive herb in the world.
-The price has even gone up to $35000 per pound!
+First off, to get the real wild Cordyceps, meaning the actual parasitic fungus on the insects, you’ll be paying a lot.
+These must be collected by hand from high altitudes in Tibet and surrounding areas.
+If you’re not paying large amounts of money you are not getting the real thing.
+Wild Cordyceps is the most expensive herb in the world.
+The price has even gone up to $35,000 per pound!

-So many cordyceps are cultivated instead and grown on grain.
-However some of these just sell the ground up grain with the mycelium and not necessarily the fruiting bodies.
-Our cordyceps militaris is grown on barley, but uses only the fruiting bodies.
+Many cordyceps are instead cultivated and grown on grain.
+However, some of these just sell the ground-up grain with the mycelium and not necessarily the fruiting bodies.
+Our Cordyceps militaris is grown on barley, but uses only the fruiting bodies.

 Dosage and How to Take Our Cordyceps

-These are then extracted in a ratio of 10:1 with hot water and dried to form this powdered extract.
+Our Cordyceps militaris supplement is purely fruiting bodies and is 100% Organically grown, produced in a state-of-the-art facility in China.
+These are then dual extracted in a ratio of 8:1 with alcohol and hot water and dried to form this powdered extract.

-Each bag is 30 grams, or just over one ounce.
-Recommended dose is 500mg to 1000mg per day which is roughly equal to 1/4 to 1/2 teaspoon.
+Each bag is 30 grams or just over one ounce.
+The recommended dose is 500mg to 1000mg per day, which is roughly equal to 1/4 to 1/2 teaspoon.

 At this dose, each bag will last 30 to 60 days.